 notes toward an individualist form of government

-These notes are semi-organized.
-But they are enough to begin thinking along new lines.
+These notes are only semi-organized.
+But they touch on all main points.
+They are enough to begin thinking along the new line of a distributed form of government.

-First, please read individualism, a short piece from my blog.
+You may first want to read individualism, a short blog post.
 It links to scene: freedom, which links back here.

 immutable